Loreto Schools, Kolkata: Loreto Schools in India

-In Kolkata, Loreto schools are located at 7 Middleton Row, Sealdah (Loreto House, the largest of the group), as well as Entally, Bowbazar, and Dharmatala.
+In Kolkata, Loreto schools are located at 7 Middleton Row, Sealdah (Loreto House, the largest of the group), as well as Entally, Elliot Road, Bowbazar, and Dharmatala.

 There are also Loreto schools in other cities across India including Darjeeling, Delhi, and Asansol.

 Lucknow has two.
 The schools engage in charitable activities and on academic and all-round development of the students.